xieyaoyue/tp/docs/UserGuide.md

 Example of usage:

-`export F:\MyFolder exports` → the records to an Excel file located at F:\MyFolder
+`export F:\MyFolder` → exports the records to an Excel file located at F:\MyFolder

 ### 3.14 Editing Spending: `edit`
 This command edits the existing records in the spending list.